AnyDSL/half/README.txt

-Furthermore the library provides proper specializations for 'std::numeric_limits', defining various implementation properties, and 'std::hash' for hashing half-precision numbers ((assuming support for C++11 `std::hash`).
+Furthermore the library provides proper specializations for 'std::numeric_limits', defining various implementation properties, and 'std::hash' for hashing half-precision numbers (assuming support for C++11 'std::hash').
 Similar to the corresponding preprocessor symbols from <cmath> the library also defines the 'HUGE_VALH' constant and maybe the 'FP_FAST_FMAH' symbol.